CarolCupas/carolcupaswebsite/en/collaborations.md

 # DDE Project

 The "DDE project" as I called, consists of the creation of a website and social media for a small business of a dear friend.
+With my experience, I have designed her corporate image, and being the Community Manager, I design the weekly posts, generate the contents such as photographs and reviews; among other things, the analysis of media metrics.

 ![](/images/dde_fb_cover.png)